Advice for American Citizens Buying Real Estate in France

 Is French Real Estate a Good Investment?

-Real estate prices in Paris have increased in the last few years, growing from an average €8,368/sqm in 2015 to €9,518€/sqm in spring 2024, prices have held up well at around 7/8% for old apartments in the capital.
-And prices have also been reducing in most rural areas, but less than Paris and the Ile de France, at -4.4% year on year.
+Real estate prices in Paris have increased in the last few years, growing from an average of €8,368/sqm in 2015 to €10,454/sqm in September 2025.
+Prices have held up well at around 7 to 8% for old apartments in the capital.

 The average house price for American buyers is around 300,000 euros, at MFH-HQ we’re finding that the average budget for our US clients to be slightly higher at around 500,000 euros, this figure is due to continued interest in historic estates and chateaux, as well as properties in the south of France, where property is more expensive due to the better weather and proximity of the coast.

-Is the French Healthcare System Good?
+Is the Healthcare System Good?

 France has a longer life expectancy, a lower infant mortality rate and a higher doctor/resident ratio than the United States.
 The focus on preventative care means that patients are less likely to return for follow-up appointments.